Police chief: 3 shot in fight at North Carolina mall

 DURHAM, N.C.
 (AP) — Three people were shot and wounded Friday during an apparent fight between two groups at a North Carolina mall crowded with shoppers on the day after Thanksgiving, the police chief said.

 Authorities said in the late afternoon that one person was detained and there was no further threat to the public.
+A bystander described “mass hysteria” on one of the busiest shopping days of the year as shoppers ducked into stores for cover or ran for the exits.

 Durham Police Chief Patrice Andrews told reporters the shooting happened around 3:20 p.m. inside The Streets at Southpoint mall during a fight between two groups who knew each other.
 She said one of the victims was a 10-year-old child hit when a bullet ricocheted.
 She said the wounds did not appear life-threatening.